ayesha-kr/covid-one-click-deployment/datasets/covid-19/newyork-times/public/Readme.md

 ![data share customer](../customer/images/data%20share/18.png)

-7. Optionally you can enable the snapshot schedule, if configured at the public side.
+7. Optionally you can enable the snapshot schedule if configured at the public side.
 For that, checkmark the **Daily** schedule under *Snapshot schedule* tab and click *Enable*.

 ![data share customer](../customer/images/data%20share/19.png)